 Bubble-net feeding is a rare, unpredictable, and once-in-a-lifetime experience to witness.
 Humpback whales do have more common behaviors that can be seen in Kenai Fjords National Park that are just as amazing to see.
 On occasion, humpback whales will throw themselves out of the water, in a behavior called breaching.
 It’s not known exactly why humpback whales breach.
 During breeding season in Hawaii, males breach in competitive pods as they fight for the attention of a female.
 But in Alaska, breaching may be a form of communication, a way to stun fish, an exercise, or just pure fun.
 Other behaviors that can be seen include fluke diving, pectoral fin slapping, tail lobbing, and spouting.
 The best tip for whale watching is to keep your eyes on the water.
 Humpback whales typically hold their breath for 5-10 minutes when they are feeding, but you never know what’s going to happen when they reach the surface.

 May through August is the best time to see humpback whales in Alaska, but we can see them from all of our cruises for the entire cruise season.
 Some humpbacks will start their migration back to Hawaii as early as mid-August, while others stick around until September and even October.
-Our first bubble-net feeding action was seen on July 9th, and we hope to see it again before the summer ends!
 Though humpback whales can be seen on all of our cruises, the longer you are on the water, the better your chances are of seeing these incredible mammals.
-For the best chances of seeing humpbacks, we recommend our 6 Hour and 7.5 Hour Kenai Fjords National Park Cruises and our 8.5 Hour Northwestern Fjord Cruise.
+For the best chances of seeing humpbacks, we recommend our 6 Hour Kenai Fjords National Park Cruises and our 8.5 Hour Northwestern Fjord Cruise.
 Stay connected with us on Instagram and Facebook for the latest updates on our humpback sightings!